Shopify/polaris/.github/CONTRIBUTING.md

 **Before submitting a pull request**, please:

-1. Fork the repository and create your branch from `master`
+1. Fork the repository and create your branch from `main`
 1. Run `yarn` in the repository root
 1. If you’ve fixed a bug or added code that [should be tested](https://github.com/Shopify/web-foundation/blob/master/Best%20practices/Testing.md), add tests
 1. Ensure the test suite passes with `yarn test` (protip: `yarn test:watch TestName` is helpful in development)